devicetree-org/lopper/docs/sdt-from-linux.md

 boards end-to-end through a single script:
 `scripts/build-board-sdt.py`.
-The script reads the board's `source.yaml`, preprocesses the upstream Linux DT (and Zephyr DT, when present), invokes `compose_devices` to build the inventory YAML, then invokes `assemble_sdt` to produce the SDT.
+The script reads the board's `source.yaml`, preprocesses the upstream Linux DT (and Zephyr DT, when present), invokes `compose_non_linux` to build the rich-property non-linux YAML, then invokes `assemble_sdt` to load the Linux DT as the SDT base and overlay the non-linux content on top.
 Users do not need to invoke `cpp`, `dtc`, or `lopper.py` themselves for the shipped reference boards.

 ### Prerequisites